junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 SPOKESPERSON: Welcome to the future of eating.
 Introducing...
 TasteWise -- the intelligent restaurant assistant that <u>knows</u> you better than you know yourself.

-LOGO REVEAL:

-"TasteWise -- Eat Better.
-Live Better.
-Only the Best for you."

-CUT TO:

 ### Act 1: Tier 1